A comparison of vakonomic and nonholonomic dynamics with applications to non-invariant Chaplygin systems: Non-invariant Chaplygin systems

-\begin{definition} By a \newnew{(\emph{non-invariant})} \emph{Chaplygin system} we shall understand a principal $G$-bundle $\pi:Q\ra M$ equipped with a horizontal distribution $\HH Q\subset \T Q$ and a smooth Lagrangian function $L:\T Q\ra\R$. \end{definition} Usually in the literature the $G$-invariance of the Lagrangian $L$ and the horizontal distribution $\HH Q$ is assumed.
-Such systems are called \emph{Chaplygin systems} \cite{Crampin_Mestdag_2010,Fernandez_Bloch_2008}, \newnew{which term was coined by Koiller \cite{Koiller_1992}}.
-Sometimes Chaplygin systems are described as \emph{abelian} or \emph{non-abelian}, depending on the commutativity of the structural Lie group $G$. \newnew{Cantrijn et al. \cite{Cantrijn_Cortez_Inn_2002} use the adjective \emph{generalized} Chaplygin system in the same sense as other authors \cite{Crampin_Mestdag_2010,Fernandez_Bloch_2008, Koiller_1992} use the word \emph{non-abelian} (to emphasize that the Lie group $G$ is \emph{general}).
-Our Definition \ref{def:ch_syst} describes a more general situation with no invariance conditions assumed.
-To distinguish it form the standard setting we added the adjective \emph{non-invariant}.
-Clearly the standard Chaplygin system are a special case of the non-invariant Chaplygin system with additional symmetry assumptions.
-Thus all our considerations about non-invariant systems system will hold also in the standard case.}
+Usually in the literature the $G$-invariance of the Lagrangian $L$ and of the horizontal distribution $\HH Q$ is assumed.
+Such systems are called \emph{Chaplygin systems} \cite{Crampin_Mestdag_2010,Fernandez_Bloch_2008}, which term was coined by Koiller \cite{Koiller_1992}.
+Sometimes Chaplygin systems are described as \emph{Abelian} or \emph{non-Abelian}, depending on the commutativity of the structural Lie group $G$.
+Cantrijn et al. \cite{Cantrijn_Cortez_Inn_2002} use the adjective \emph{generalized} Chaplygin system in the same sense as other authors \cite{Crampin_Mestdag_2010,Fernandez_Bloch_2008, Koiller_1992} use the word \emph{non-Abelian} (to emphasize that the Lie group $G$ is \emph{general}).
+Our Definition~\ref{def:ch_syst} describes a more general situation with no invariance conditions assumed.
+To distinguish it from the standard setting we added the adjective \emph{non-invariant}.
+Clearly, the standard Chaplygin system are a special case of the non-invariant Chaplygin system with additional symmetry assumptions.
+Thus all our considerations about non-invariant systems will hold also in the standard case.

-\newnew{At this point it is worthy to remark about the side convention.
+At this point it is worthy to remark about the side convention.
 We speak about systems with the right action of the structural group following the classical textbook \cite{Kobayashi_Nomizu_1963}.
-However, all our results remain valid also for systems with the left group action, provided that we carefully substitute the right action with the left action, change $\ad_{g^{-1}}$ to $\ad_{g}$, etc.}
+However, all our results remain valid also for systems with the left group action, provided that we carefully substitute the right action with the left action, change $\ad_{g^{-1}}$ to $\ad_{g}$, etc.

-With a given \newnew{(non-invariant)} Chaplygin system one can naturally associate nonholonomically and vakonomically constrained dynamics, taking $\HH Q$ to be the constraints distribution $C$.
+With a given (non-invariant) Chaplygin system one can naturally associate nonholonomically and vakonomically constrained dynamics, taking $\HH Q$ to be the constraints distribution $C$.
 Note that the \emph{admissible paths} $\TT_{\HH Q}$ in the corresponding variational principles are precisely the tangent lifts of the horizontal curves in $Q$ (we shall therefore refer to the elements of $\TT_{\HH Q}$ as to \emph{horizontal admissible paths}).
-In order to solve the \newnew{comparison problems} for these two dynamics we shall investigate deeper the geometry of the \newnew{(non-invariant)} Chaplygin system.